 - meet our criteria of quality, effectiveness and value

 We DON'T stock products that:

 - we believe to have dangerous design features.
 Poor mouldings can result in sharp edges that hurt delicate vaginal tissue, or crude seams that create an infection risk.
 Non-medical plastics are not safe for vaginal use.

-- make unsubstantiated claims about their effectiveness, or promote themselves by denigrating others.
+- make unsubstantiated claims about their effectiveness, or promote themselves by denigrating other products.
 We believe that evidence of effectiveness is important.
 Where it isn't yet available, but research is underway, we say so.
-We also believe that if a product is good enough, it will stand on its own strengths without needing to make comparisons that denigrate other products..
+We also believe that if a product is good enough, it will stand on its own strengths without needing to make comparisons that put similar products down.

 - are ineffective.
 A vaginal sensor device that doesn't adjust with increasing muscle strength will last no time at all.
 A so-called "kegel exerciser" that sits between the thighs requiring the user to squeeze her thighs together might help the adductor (inner thigh) muscles but will do next to nothing for the pelvic floor muscles.
 We don't stock useless items simply for the sake of a sale!